philipdch/ThesisProject/README.md

     ./setup.sh

-By default, the command opens terminals for 2 PLCs, 1 HMI and their respective wrappers.\
+This script automates the environment setup by launching PLCs, HMIs, and their respective wrappers.
-If you wish to change this configuration, you may add or remove additional containers from the following line in [setup.sh](setup.sh) (you should only define hmi or plc services.
-Their respective wrappers will start automatically):

-    containers=("hmi1" "plc1" "plc2")

 ## Usage
-In the current stage of the project, testing may be done only manually:

-1) Populate the ARP cache of the HMI and PLC containers.
-This can be done either manually, by specifying an "ethers" file or by running the [ping.sh](code/ping.sh) which attempts to ping all the specified hosts.
+Curently the application supports both manual and automated testing:

+### Automated

+The default execution mode.
+All the necessary services start automatically.
+To send commands from an HMI run [client.sh](code/hmi/client.sh), from the terminal that opens.
+The script polls a number of different PLCs every second and displays the returned values.
+Commands can also be issued manually using [client.py](code/hmi/client.py).

+### Manually

+Debugging the application may be done by not specifying the command to run when the containers start, which allows you to start each individual server, wrapper and client manually.

-2) On the PLC containers, start the Modbus server (default is Modbus/TCP):
+1) On the PLC containers, start the Modbus server (default is Modbus/TCP):

         python3 plc.py [server_options]